SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/security/index.md

 # Security

 Don't assume that a user has access to everything.
-It is good practice to look up access rights before revealing or altering information about a person.
+It is good practice to look up access rights before revealing or altering information about a person or company.

 The **activeuser** table holds info about currently signed-in users.
 Use it to look up who is signed in, at what location, and so on.